locationtech/geomesa/docs/user/process.rst

 DensityProcess
 ^^^^^^^^^^^^^^

 The ``DensityProcess`` computes a density map over a set of features stored in GeoMesa.
-The calculations are pushed down to the Accumulo iterators allowing for fast performance.
 A raster image is returned.

 ============  ===========
 Parameters    Description